-Looking beyond this Parliament the briefing reaffirms that an alternative progressive government - either a majority Labour government or Labour in coalition with the Lib Dems and/or other smaller parties - should deliver a clear 'Plan B' alternative to Coalition economic failure through a short-term fiscal stimulus to prevent a double-dip recession coupled with comprehensive reforms to the financial system, industrial policy, tax and benefit systems, and public spending.
+Looking beyond this Parliament the briefing reaffirms that an alternative progressive government - either a majority Labour government or Labour in coalition with the Lib Dems and/or other smaller parties - should deliver a clear 'Plan B' alternative to Coalition economic failure through a short-term fiscal stimulus ... coupled with comprehensive reforms to the financial system, industrial policy, tax and benefit systems, and public spending.